iDevelopper/PBRevealViewController/README.md

 ## Installation

-* To run the example project, clone the repo, and run `pod install` in your Terminal from the Example directory first or run `pod try PBRevealViewController`.
+To run the example project, clone the repo, and run `pod install` in your Terminal from the Example directory first or run `pod try PBRevealViewController`.

-* The easiest way to install it is by copying the following to your project:
+The easiest way to install it is by copying the following to your project:

-- PBRevealViewController.h
+* PBRevealViewController.h
-- PBRevealViewController.m
+* PBRevealViewController.m

-* PBRevealViewController is also available through [CocoaPods](http://cocoapods.org).
-To install the library to your project, simply copy to clipbooard the following as shown below and paste it in your Podfile:
+PBRevealViewController is also available through [CocoaPods](http://cocoapods.org).
+To install the library to your project, simply copy to clipbooard the the pod command as shown below and paste it in your Podfile:

 ![Image](https://github.com/iDevelopper/PBRevealViewController/blob/master/PBRevealViewController_Cocoa.png)